Cirm423/Pipelines/Chipseq/Readme.md

 Due to the difference in the folder structure in the clusters, the config file of the pipeline is configured for a specific cluster and cannot be used with the other one.
 Specifically, config.yaml and run_snk.sh are specific to the cluster, while samples.tsv, units.tsv and the files in workflow folder can be used in any cluster.

-Before starting, make sure that your fastq files are compressed in fastq.gz format, both to save space in clusters and to make sure the pipeline works properly.

 # Configuring Snakemake